Softskills - Know your True Self - Nirvana Shatakam

 chidananda rupah shivo’ham shivo’ham

-No virtue or vice, no pleasure or pain,
+No virtue or vice, no

 I need no mantras, no pilgrimage, no scriptures or rituals,